 What is a Cataract?

 Cataracts are a natural feature of aging.
-The older one gets, the greater the chance there is of developing cataracts.
+The older one gets, the greater the chance of developing cataracts.
 However, they can occur at any age and may be accelerated or caused by ultraviolet radiation, the effects of diabetes, medications such as steroids and as a result of inflammation within or injury to the eye.

 Symptoms of Cataract